SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 Default value (which was "combined" before version 6.2) is equivalent to "combined + SQ HTTP request ID":
 `SONAR_WEB_ACCESSLOGS_PATTERN=%h %l %u [%t] "%r" %s %b "%i{Referer}" "%i{User-Agent}" "%reqAttribute{ID}"`

+## DataCenter Edition

+**`SONAR_CLUSTER_NAME=sonarqube`**

+The name of the cluster.
+Required if multiple clusters are present on the same network.
+For example, this prevents mixing Production and Preproduction clusters.
+This will be the name stored in the Hazelcast cluster and used as the name of the Elasticsearch cluster.

+**`SONAR_CLUSTER_SEARCH_HOSTS`**

+Comma-delimited list of search hosts in the cluster.
+The list can contain either the host or the host and port, but not both.
+The item format is `ip/hostname` for host only or`ip/hostname:port` for host and port. `ip/hostname` can also be set to the service name of the search containers .

+### Search Nodes Only

+**`SONAR_CLUSTER_ES_HOSTS`**

+Comma-delimited list of search hosts in the cluster.
+The list can contain either the host or the host and port but not both.
+The item format is `ip/hostname` for host only or`ip/hostname:port` for host and port, while `ip/hostname` can also be set to the service name of the search containers.

+**`SONAR_CLUSTER_NODE_NAME`**

+The name of the node that is used on Elasticsearch and stored in Hazelcast member attribute (NODE_NAME)

+### Application Nodes Only

+**`SONAR_CLUSTER_HOSTS`**

+Comma-delimited list of all **application** hosts in the cluster.
+This value must contain **only application hosts**.
+Each item in the list must contain the port if the default `SONAR_CLUSTER_NODE_PORT` value is not used.
+Item format is `ip/hostname`, `ip/hostname:port`. `ip/hostname` can also be set to the service name of the application containers.

+**`SONAR_CLUSTER_NODE_PORT`**

+The Hazelcast port for communication with each application member of the cluster.
+Default: `9003`

 ## Others

 **`SONAR_NOTIFICATIONS_DELAY=60`**